 I think we all know what he means.
 Richard Branson and Alan Hughes, former CEO of First Direct, have both stated whenever they have a few moments to spare they would go into their call centres and talk to their people on the front line - can you imagine what this meant to those employees?
 Motivation levels sky rocketed.
 Incidentally, First Direct were the first bank to provide a crèche, showing their concern was not only for their staff but their families too

 If you look after your internal customers you don’t have to worry about the external customers.

 - Providing high-quality training and development – continually reinforcing the importance of service excellence, particularly with the goal of changing mindsets and attitudes towards customers;

-- Operating an 'open door' policy in which service leaders and managers are approachable and following the example of Peter Cunningham, general manager of World Duty Free – ensuring that your service leaders spend at least 80% of their time with customers and staff;
+- Operating an 'open door' policy in which service leaders and managers are approachable and following the example of Peter Cunningham, head of retail operations at World Duty Free – ensuring that your service leaders spend at least 80% of their time with customers and staff;

 - Leading by example and displaying consistent and genuine behaviour which also translates into leaving your personal problems at home;

 - Having respect for a good work-life balance - e.g. offering the opportunity for flexible working;